camera-mc-dev/mc_base/README.md

 ## `mc_dev`

-The `mc_dev` framework is a suite of C++ tools created for enabling development of multi-camera markerless motion capture tools, but is likely to be useful to all CAMERA researchers using C++ and multiple cameras.
-Depending how you feel, you can think of the `mc_` as standing for multi-camera, motion capture or markerless capture.
+The `mc_dev` framework is a suite of tools created for various experiments in multi-camera computer vision, but especially markerless motion capture.
+Depending how you feel, you can think of the `mc_` as standing for **M**ulti-**C**amera, **M**otion **C**apture or **M**arkerless **C**apture.

-A brief summary of some of the key features are:

-  * Camera calibration: full suite of tools for detection of calibration boards, annotating cross-camera matches, intrinsic calibration and calibration of a network of overlapping cameras, including Ceres based bundle adjustment.
-  * Simplistic OpenGL renderer: define models, scene graph, shaders, and camera (camera compatible with calibrations!), and avoid all the low-level OpenGL without needing a full graphics engine.
-  * Background subtraction:
-  * Occupancy maps for multi-camera detection, tracking, and cross-camera object associations.
-  * Fitting body models (SMPL, STAR, Dynadog) to data (point clouds, mocap, sparse 3D pose, DensePose) - Older stuff using Ceres, newer stuff using MXNet
-  * sprint and skeleton projects

-The full framework has been split into a number of repositories so that parts can be more easily shared:
+The full framework is a general mush of related experiments never meant to be seen in public - however, some key parts have been tidied up to support publications, especially the BioCV dataset.

+The main repositories are thus:

   - `mc_base`: a top level directory in which to put the other parts of the project
   - `mc_core`: core framework library and tools, including calibration, image io and renderer.
-  - `mc_bgs`: tools and libs for background subtraction.
-Includes a clone of 3rd party IMBS bgs algorithm.
+  - `mc_reconstruction`: Occupancy maps, and sparse-pose-fusion (e.g. take 2D pose detections from OpenPose or AlphaPose and do cross-camera association and 3D reconstruction)
+  - `mc_opensim`: A set of Python scripts to take the output of `mc_reconstruction` and pass through OpenSim solvers.
   - `mc_sds`: implementation of *Stochastic Diffusion Search* - well, more or less.
 A kind of evolutionary algorithm for non-linear minimisation.
 Not the fastest solver in the world, but easy to use and quite robust.
+  - `mc_grabber`: Tool used for recording images from our machine vision system based on JAI cameras and SISO coaxpress grabbers.
+This could be of use to others are it _should_ be extendable to other machine vision systems, but I'm not going to try and claim it is anywhere near "consumer grade" software - having said that, I've used far worse "professional" pieces of software...
    - `mc_imgproc`: image processing tools like debayering and ASEF/MSER filters

-  - `mc_grabber`: Tools as deployed on *Boromir* for grabbing images/video from the JAI cameras using the SISO grabbers.
-  - `mc_reconstruction`: Occupancy maps, and sparse-pose-fusion (e.g. take 2D pose detections from OpenPose or AlphaPose and do cross-camera association and 3D reconstruction)
+Dig enough on the CAMERA gitolite server and you'll find other repositories too:

+  - `mc_bgs`: tools and libs for background subtraction.
+Includes a clone of 3rd party IMBS bgs algorithm.
  - `mc_fitting`: Implementations of models like SMPL, STAR, DynaDog and solvers to fit the models to point clouds, motion capture markers, sparse pose, and dense pose
-  - `mc_footContact`: Tools for the foot contact project for sprinting and skeleton.
+  - `mc_footContact`: Software that relates to our foot-contact papers
-  - `mc_skeleton`: Tools and experiments for tracking skeleton athletes
+  - `mc_skeleton`: Experiments for tracking skeleton athletes.
   - `mc_experiments`: A place for miscellaneous tools and experiments before they get their own repo or get integrated into other repos
-  -
+  - `mc_torched`: LibTorch related experiments, particularly for NeRF
+  - `mc_nets`: MXNet related experiments, calibration board detection, pose detectors, etc...

+Especially for the latter repositories, the focus of work shifts around and so expect a fair degree of bit-rot and a lot of experiments have been rapid bodges with no intent to share that were in many ways learning experiments, especially `mc_nets`.

 ## `mc_base`